Bucks' Giannis Antetokounmpo First Player in NBA History to Accomplish Insane Feat

 More news: Heat Were Preparing Blockbuster Summer Trade Offer to Bucks for Giannis Antetokounmpo

-Antetokounmpo, 30, is now the first player in NBA history to have scored a combined 60 points, pulled down a combined 30 rebounds, and dished out a combined 10 assists through his first two games (via @ohnohedidnt24).
+Antetokounmpo, 30, is now the first player in NBA history to have scored at least a combined 60 points, pulled down at least a combined 30 rebounds, and dished out at least a combined 10 assists through his first two games (via @ohnohedidnt24).

-Averaging 30.0 points, 15.0 boards, and 5.0 dimes will certainly help your team win a lot of matchups.

 Antetokounmpo made even more history during the Bucks' 122-116 victory against the Toronto Raptors on Friday.